Pensions tax relief – How it works

 After the LTA was introduced, individuals were able to protect the higher LTA limit by making a relevant ‘protection’ claim.
 However, protection was only available in certain circumstances and, dependent on the protection taken, could be lost if any additional pension contributions were made by the individual (or their employer) after the relevant date.

-From 6 April 2023, the LTA charge will be removed – it will be formally abolished in a later Finance Act.
+From 6 April 2023, the LTA charge was abolished.
 The LTA limit will, however, continue to exist for the purpose of capping the 25% tax-free lump sum available when first accessing a pension.
 This means that for most people the maximum tax-free lump sum they could accrue will be £268,275.
 However, where a pension protection is held, the maximum lump sum is 25% of the protected amount.

 Employers are required to automatically enrol eligible employees into a qualifying pension scheme and make contributions on an employees’ behalf.
 Usually, an employee’s pension contribution will be deducted from their net pay through an automatic enrolment scheme.
 From April 2023, an employer and employee must pay a minimum of 3% and 5% respectively under the automatic enrolment scheme, based on the employees’ qualifying earnings.